- Insert description here.

 Update the CITATION.cff file to enable appropriate citations.

-The logo for this repository (logo.png) was generated using Google Gemini (Imagen 3) on Nov.
-28, 2024 with the prompt "Create a logo for a GitHub repository that is a coding template."
+The logo for this repository (logo.png) was generated using Google Gemini 2.0 Flash (Imagen 3) on Feb.
+19, 2025 with the prompt "Create a logo of a robotic bird being designed and templated by a robot in a factory."

-- Use the public-template to create a fresh repo to release the code and details after a manuscript is published, tag the release, then use zenodo to capture changes to future changes/releases made to that repo.
-This serves as the primary public facing repo.
+- Use the public-template to create a fresh repo to release the code and details after a project is finished, tag the release, then use zenodo to capture changes to future changes/releases made to that repo, if a public record is desired.
+That serves as the primary public repo which is shared with external parties.

-- In addition, create a "published" branch on this repo to correspond to when the associated paper is published.
-This is retained as the primary private repo where future work can be tested.
+- In addition, create a "published" branch on this repo to correspond to when the associated results/paper/report was first published or shared.
+This repo is retained as the primary private version where future work can be performed.
 Subsequent branches, such as "revision-YYYY-MM-DD" can be created later and similarly reflected in the public-template version if revisions are necessary.